Locate Sources for the 7 Commandments

 7. Establish Laws and Courts of Justice

-Timeline of G-d’s re-affirming the Noahide Commandments at Mount Sinai, where He commanded them with specific details as part of the eternal Torah of Moses:
+Timeline of G-d’s re-affirming the Noahide Commandments at Mount Sinai

 As G-d decided for reasons known to Him, some of the verses in the Torah that refer to these events are not placed in chronological order.
 Here they are presented according to the order of what took place:

 2nd day / Ex.
-19:3-8 (up to “Everything that G-d has spoken we shall do!”).
-Moses ascended to receive instructions from G-d, and descended.
-The Israelites agreed that they would obediently enter into the Jewish covenant.
+19:3-8.
+Moses ascended to the top of Mt.
+Sinai to receive instructions from G-d, and then he descended.
+The Israelites agreed that they would obediently enter into the Jewish covenant, when they said, “Everything that G-d has spoken we shall do!”

 3rd day / Ex.
-19:8 (from “Moses brought back the words of the people to G-d”) to Ex.
-19:9 (up to … and they will believe in you [Moses], also forever”).
-Moses ascended, reported to G-d and received His instructions, and descended.
+19:8 (starting from “Moses brought back the words of the people to G-d”) to Ex.
+19:9 (up to … “and they will believe in you [Moses], also forever”).
+Moses then ascended Mt.
+Sinai again, reported to G-d, received His next instructions, and then descended.

 4th day / Ex.
-19:9 (from “Moses told the words of the people to G-d”) to Ex.
-19:14, and Ex.
+19:9 (starting from “Moses told the words of the people to G-d”) to Ex.
+19:14, and then the continuation skips to Ex.
 24:1-4 (through “Moses wrote all the words of G-d”).
-Moses ascended to receive instructions from G-d, and descended to tell the people all the Divine laws that had been commanded up until that time.
+Moses ascended Mt.
+Sinai again to receive instructions from G-d, and descended to tell the people all the Divine laws that had been commanded up until that time.

 NEXT >> Establish Judicial Courts